arashnm80/arashnm80.github.io/handbook.md

 This is my everything.
 This is my nothing.

+Whatever I do or don't this is my life.
+Whatever I say or not this is my life.
+Whatever I feel or not this is my life.
+Whatever I think or not this is my life.

 So what am I going to do with my life, who do I choose to be and what do I choose to do now?

 ---